-Madarao Kogen is located on the north-eastern slopes of Mt Madarao in Iiyama city.
+Madarao Mountain Resort is located on the north-eastern slopes of Mt Madarao in Iiyama city.
+It is still known by the original name Madarao Kogen to many, but has recently taken on the name Madarao Mountain Resort.
 While the resort is officially in Nagano Prefecture, some of the slopes are actually in Myoko city, Niigata Prefecture.
-In recent years Madarao Kogen has become well-known for a number of ungroomed powder tree run courses.
+In recent years Madarao has become well-known for a number of ungroomed powder tree run courses.
 On a clear day from the top there are spectacular views of Myoko to the north-west, Lake Nojiri to the west and Nozawa Onsen and Shiga Kogen to the east and south-east.
 Madarao Kogen has been operating since 1972.

 The Madarao highland area is home to two ski and snowboard resorts – the other one being Tangram Ski Circus.
 They are connected and a joint shared lift ticket is available.